LoopKit/loopdocs/docs/loop-3/add-pump.md

 !!! warning ""
     New RileyLink compatible devices won't have a name listed next to their slider at first.
 The name will only be displayed after connecting the device to Loop for the first time.
 So, if all you see in the device list is a little toggle and no "RileyLink" name...go ahead and switch that toggle.
 The default device name will appear after that toggle is green.

-    You can later [personalize](../operation/loop-settings/rileylink.md) the default device name once it is connected to Loop.
+    You can later [personalize](../operation/loop-settings/rileylink.md#personalize-device) the name once it is connected to Loop.

 ![img/pod-rl.png](../operation/loop-settings/img/pod-rl.png){width="400"}
 {align="center"}